smchase/Moonboard-Guidebook/README.md

 - Advanced filtering and sorting system, with new options such as excluded holds
 - More accurate information, such as star averages calculated to three decimal places
 - Connect and filter based on your logbook
-- YouTube integration to give you more options for beta videos
+- YouTube integration to provide more options for beta videos
 - View and move between climb previews
 - Support for all Moonboard years and angles